Find out how we’ve adapted our teaching and learning during the COVID-19 pandemic.

 Honours and Masters by Coursework (with a Minor Thesis) programs

 If you are planning to commence an Honours or Masters by Coursework (with a Minor Thesis) program in 2021, you will be able to do so.
-However, if you are not able to travel to Melbourne for the beginning of the academic year, you must discuss your minor thesis topics and research activities with your prospective supervisor before enrolling.
+However, if you are not able to travel to Melbourne, you must discuss your minor thesis topics and research activities with your prospective supervisor before enrolling.
 Some programs may require you to attend on campus (in-person) activities or subjects, or require access to certain research infrastructure.
 Therefore, you should check in with your prospective supervisor to see what your options are.
 This might include determining whether any essential in-person activities could be phased across the year to facilitate attendance on campus if possible or required, or whether you should delay commencing your studies instead.

 Tutorials and other classes may be recorded and uploaded to the LMS.
 We record your classes so that you can use the recordings to revise your subject material for assessments and exams.
 We don’t use the recordings for any other purpose.
 If you do not want your image to be recorded during one of these classes, you should let your lecturer or tutor know and you can turn off your video camera.
 However, as it is expected that you will actively participate in your classes, it is not possible to exclude your voice from any recording.
 For further information, please see the LMS Privacy Collection Notice and Student privacy guidelines for Zoom.